 Short-Term Incentives (Cash Bonuses).
-We designed the annual bonus component of incentive compensation to align officer pay with our short term (annual) performance.
+We designed the annual bonus component of incentive compensation to align officer pay with the short term (annual) performance of the company.
 The full bonus is tied to achievement of financial performance objectives established by the Board on an annual basis.